CRUISE

 Objectives of the service

-All the European aeronautical forecasts suggest a vast adoption of UAS in many industrial areas, from land monitoring to zones patrolling.
-The integration of UAS in non-segregated airspace raises challenges with regards to cybersecurity.
-Cyber-attacks on a UAS could affect its operations, impact airspace safety, cause serious damages and threaten people safety on the ground or in the air.
-CRUISE intents are to design, develop and validate a CyberSec Test Range, a technological framework combining ICT, EO and SATCOM, in the Grottaglie Airport (Italy).
-The test range will be a facility that experiments UAS (Unmanned Airplane System) and studies their integration into non-segregated airspace; it will be a place where the overall assessment on vulnerability and resilience of UAS with respect to cyber-attacks can be led.
-The Test Range will aim at evaluating the overall vulnerability of UAS, including the analysis of flight platforms, on board avionics and payload sensors.
-Quality, consistency and integrity of data collected during VLOS, RLOS, and BRLOS operations will be verified.
-The following categories of cyber-attacks will be assessed:
+All the aeronautical European development plans suggest a vast diffusion and application of RPAS in several industrial areas, from land monitoring to zones patrolling.
+The integration of RPAS in a non-segregated airspace sets some challenges related to cyber-attack risk assessment.
+Cyber-attacks can affect operation and airspace safety or seriously injure people and damage property.
+CRUISE’s intent is to design, develop and validate a CyberSec Test Range in the Grottaglie Airport, that already experiments RPAS and studies the integration of UAS in non-segregated airspace, a place where the overall assessment on vulnerability and resilience of UAS with respect to cyber-attacks can be led.
+The Test Range, combining ICT systems, SATCOM and EO services, will aim at evaluating the overall vulnerability of UAS, including the analysis of flight platforms, on board avionics and payload sensors.
+Quality, consistency and integrity of data collected during VLOS, RLOS, BRLOS operations will be verified.
+The following categories of cyber-attacks will be assessed

-• Hardware attacks – the hacker has direct access to the UAS;
+• Hardware attacks – the hacker has direct access to the RPAS;

-• Wireless attacks – the hacker uses wireless communications in order to attack command, control and communication systems;
+• Wireless attacks – the hacker uses wireless communication in order to attack command, control and communication systems;

-• Sensor Spoofing – The hacker substitutes actual signal with fake signal
+Sensor Spoofing – The hacker substitutes real data collected by the on-board sensors with fake data

 Users and their needs